-As outbreak spreads, schools face dilemma in going online
+Schools wrestle with fairness of closures during outbreak

 The Leyden High School District near Chicago has been offering “E-Learning Days” for four years when bad weather arrives.
 All students are given tablets, and they can get free Wi-Fi hotspots if needed.
 But the practice is normally used only a day at a time, and Superintendent Nick Polyak questions whether it could be sustained for longer stretches.

 “We could do something really high-quality for a week.
 If it’s a month, I don’t know that we could,” Polyak said.
-“Not every student can just log on to a computer and participate.
-What do we do with our English language students?
-What to do with cafeteria workers and bus drivers?
-Do they just lose pay?”
+“Not every student can just log on to a computer and participate.”

 Similar concerns have led some schools to plan for outright closures rather than virtual classes.
 An hour outside Lincoln, Nebraska, officials at Johnson-Brock Public School say they aren’t considering online options because internet accessibility is too spotty in their rural community.
 Instead, the district of 250 students would plan to close and make up days later.